 Have you ever wondered why you keep doing things when they cause pain?
 Why do I eat a whole pint of ice cream after fighting with my husband over money again?
 Why do I keep returning to a relationship with a family member when they do not reciprocate support and care?
+You’re not alone.
+Trauma creates a pattern that becomes embedded into your brain and body.
+Once you understand the pattern, you can begin to break the trauma cycle.

 The Trauma Cycle

-1. Triggering the Cycle
+1. Triggering the Trauma Cycle

 2. Escaping the Pain

 In response to these overwhelming emotions, we often develop maladaptive (unhealthy) coping mechanisms.
-These can range from avoidance behaviors and substance use to self-harm or overeating—anything to numb the pain temporarily and escape the intensity of our feelings.
+These can range from avoidance behaviors and substance use to self-harm or overeatingโanything to numb the pain temporarily and escape the intensity of our feelings.

 3. Temporary Relief